Punith968/simple-webapp-jenkins-ci-cd/simple-webapp-jenkins-ci-cd/README.md

 **Status**: ✅ All 4 pipeline stages successful | ✅ Application deployed and running | ✅ 100% functional

+> Looking for a single, step-by-step build and implementation doc?
+See `IMPLEMENTATION-GUIDE.md` for the full technology stack, folder structure, key code listings, local run commands (Windows PowerShell and WSL/Linux/macOS), Jenkins setup, and troubleshooting.

 ## 📁 Contents

 **Application Files:**